pskgokul/project-help/topics.md

 32. Types of numerical methods for time stepping.
 Relative advantages of different methods.
 33. Accuracy and stability of different types of time-stepping methods.
 How they are derived and why they are what they are.
 34. Implicit time stepping.
 Example methods and when they should/shouldn't be used.
+35. Methods for high-order accurate approximation of derivatives.
+Beyond standard finite differences; things like Pade approximation, WENO/ENO, finite elements, spectral methods, etc.
+36. Methods for high-order accurate approximation of integrals.
+Beyond standard quadrature methods; things like spectral and finite element methods.
+37. Performance comparison of different programming languages for multiple typical numerical method building blocks.
+For example, linear solves of different types, least squares, SVD, QR, 1D optimization, etc. Implemented both in the native programming language and using various packages available for that programming language.